How To Sell on Amazon Handmade

 You are responsible for the shipping charges and shipping labels.

-FBA Sellers (Fulfilled by Amazon)
+For FBA sellers (Fulfilled by Amazon)

 If you’re an FBA seller you don’t need to lift a finger after sending it to Amazon warehouses.
 You can sit back and focus instead on creating more products.